Keratoconus Treatment – What are the options?

 Non-Surgical Management includes glasses, contact lenses and allergy management.

-When it comes to this eye disease, it is hugely beneficial to see an optometrist who specialises in advanced contact lens fittings.
+When it comes to this eye disease, it is hugely beneficial to see an optometrist who is highly experienced in advanced contact lens fittings.

 Hard contact lenses, are after all, the foundation of managing this eye disease.
 More on contact lens options for this disease can be found under our contact lenses category from the main menu above.